 To help you understand and share this information, you can request our free booklet that summarizes the detailed information in the following sections.

 Small cell lung cancer (SCLC) accounts for about 15% of all lung cancers.
 In addition to existing treatment approaches, several promising new treatment approaches are being developed.

 - Learn what small cell lung cancer is

 - Understand the treatment options available for small cell lung cancer

 - Understand how to manage the side effects associated with small cell lung cancer treatment

 - Consider whether participating in a clinical trial might be right for you

 What is small cell lung cancer?

 Small cell lung cancer cells look flat and smaller than normal, healthy cells.
-It is sometimes also called oat cell cancer.3
+It is sometimes also called small cell carcinoma or oat cell cancer.3

 Diagnosing small cell lung cancer